-Civil Procedure Code, 1908 is a procedural law that is related to the administration of civil proceedings in India.
+Civil Procedure Code of 1908 is a procedural law that is related to the administration of civil proceedings in India.
 This is an important subject that is a part of all law exams.
-To help you prepare better here is a list of most important sections and Orders & Rules of the Civil Procedure Code.
-These are from an exam’s point of view.
+To help you prepare better, here is a list of the most important sections, Orders & Rules of the Civil Procedure Code.
+These are from an exam’s point of view in 2023.

 The sections of CPC provide provisions that are related to general principles of jurisdiction.